k-barber/ccmb-doc/content/Adventure Log/245 - Roc, Rock, Giant Rock.md

 While we were planning, Tittlin got himself invited on another hunt - this time for a fire giant.
 Our pointy-eared friend's got quite the appetite for danger when he should be focused on rescuing his future bride.
 The hunting party was smaller this time, led by some green dragonborn noble who'd been told fire giants are "easy to defeat."
 Right off the bat, I knew this was going to be interesting.

 The noble pointed us toward a cave where the giant supposedly lived, then promptly sent us in while he stayed back to "coordinate."
 Typical.
-Momen scouted ahead with his familiar, but the little spider got squished before it could report back.
+Momen scouted ahead with his familiar, but the little rabbit got squished before it could report back.
 That's when we discovered the cave entrance was blocked by a massive curtain of leaves.

 I took the practical approach - walked up with a torch and set the damn thing on fire.
 That's when the real fun started.
 Turned out there were two fire giants - one invisible inside the cave, and another that had somehow disguised itself as a rock outside.
 The rock-giant ambushed one of the knights right off the bat, which was a nasty surprise.